UEFA European Championship: Beginnings (1960–1976)

-Expansion to 8 teams
+Expansion to 8 teams (1980–1992)

 The competition was expanded to eight teams in the 1980 tournament, again hosted by Italy.
 It involved a group stage, with the winners of the groups going on to contest the final, and the runners-up playing in the third place play-off.
 West Germany won their second European title by beating Belgium 2–1, with two goals scored by Horst Hrubesch at the Stadio Olimpico in Rome.
 Horst Hrubesch scored early in the first half before René Vandereycken equalised for Belgium with a penalty in the second half.
 With two minutes remaining, Hrubesch headed the winner for West Germany from a Karl-Heinz Rummenigge corner.

 France won their first major title at home in the 1984 tournament, with their captain Michel Platini scoring 9 goals in just 5 games, including the opening goal in the final, in which they beat Spain 2–0.
 The format also changed, with the top two teams in each group going through to a semi-final stage, instead of the winners of each group going straight into the final.
 The third place play-off was also abolished.
+The losing teams from the semi-finals win the bronze medal.

 West Germany hosted UEFA Euro 1988, but lost 2–1 to the Netherlands, their traditional rivals, in the semi-finals, which sparked vigorous celebrations in the Netherlands.
-The Netherlands went on to win the tournament in a rematch of their first game of the group stage, beating the Soviet Union 2–0 at the Olympia Stadion in Munich.
+The Netherlands went on to win the tournament in a rematch of their first game of the group stage, beating the Soviet Union 2–0 at the Olympiastadion in Munich.
 Marco van Basten scored the second goal, a volley over the keeper from the right wing which is often considered one of the best goals ever scored.

-UEFA Euro 1992 was held in Sweden, and was won by Denmark, who were only in the finals because UEFA did not allow Yugoslavia to participate as some of the states constituting the Socialist Federal Republic of Yugoslavia were at war with each other.
-The Danes beat holders the Netherlands on penalties in the semi-finals, then defeated world champion Germany 2–0.
+UEFA Euro 1992 was held in Sweden, and was won by Denmark, who had been invited to the finals after UN sanctions prevented Yugoslavia's participation as some of the states constituting the Socialist Federal Republic of Yugoslavia were at war with each other.
+The Danes beat holders the Netherlands on penalties in the semi-finals, then defeated world champions Germany 2–0.
 This was the first tournament in which a unified Germany took part and also the first major tournament to have the players' names printed on their backs.